This post may contain affiliate links. Please read my full disclosure policy here.

 - California Wine: Wine from small family-owned wineries delivered to my door every month?
 Shut up and take my money.
 Click here to see their club options to fit every budget.

 - BLOOMSYBOX flowers: I adore flowers, and I never splurge on them myself.
 I’d be tickled pink to be gifted a subscription.

 - Therabox Self-Care Subscription Box: I would love the monthly reminder to prioritize self-care in a surprisingly new way.

 - You might plan a lovely drive to look at Christmas lights, check out the local countryside, or drive through a local outdoor attraction.
-Many local tours and attractions might still be open with increased safety measures.
 Check out some ideas for what’s available near you here.

 - How about wrapping up all the ingredients for a fun evening at home with some hot cocoa, a playlist of music to enjoy, and a new puzzle or card game to play?
 I love that the makers of this card game mention that it’s hands-free so you can eat snacks while you play.
 My kind of people.

 - Would mom enjoy a change of scenery?
 Travel AirBnbs are always an amazing option.